 - The recovery period after undergoing a procedure.

-- Whether your health insurance covers either treatment costs.
+- Whether your health insurance covers either treatment cost.

 - Whether your health insurance permits both modes of treatment.